rigaya/NVEnc/NVEncC_Options.en.md

 ```

 ### --audio-codec [[&lt;int&gt;?]&lt;string&gt;]
 Encode audio track with the codec specified.
-If codec is not set, most suitable codec wil be selected automatically.
+If codec is not set, most suitable codec will be selected automatically.
 Codecs available could be checked with [--check-encoders](#--check-codecs---check-decoders---check-encoders).

 You can also specify the audio track (1, 2, ...) to extract.
 ```